10.30 THE PARISH MASS

 The Proper Preface

-Holy, Holy, Holy Lord God of hosts.
+Holy, Holy, Holy Lord, God of power and might,

 Heaven and earth are full of your glory.